Tuesday, February 25, 2025

 Photo Courtesy of Kaytrina P. Simmons

-Bette Favor Terry holds a B.S. in History
+Bette Favor Terry holds a B.A. in History